Alfred Sao-ke Sze: Personal life

 Sze married Yu-hua "Alice" Tang.
 Tang's mother had been a lady in waiting to the Empress Dowager Cixi, her uncle was Prime Minister Tang Shaoyi, and her cousin Tang Pao-yu was married to Wellington Koo.
+With her marriage, she became better known in the American and British press as 'Madame Sze'.

-Sze's elder brother, Shi Sao (aka Chao) Tseng (施肇曾 pinyin: Shī Zhàozēng), born 1868, was also a prominent official and served as a diplomat in the U.S. from 1893 to 1897.
+Sze's elder brother, Shi Sao (aka Chao) Tseng (施肇曾; pinyin: Shī Zhàozēng), born 1868, was also a prominent official and served as a diplomat in the U.S. from 1893 to 1897.
 Upon returning to China, Shi Sao held several senior railway posts, including Director-General of Lunghai Railways from 1913 to 1922.
 Sze's younger brother, S.C.
-Thomas Sze, also attended Cornell and was later a director of the Chinese railroads.
+Thomas Sze, also attended Cornell (graduated in 1905) and was later a director of the Chinese railroads.
 The chair of the Sibley School of Engineering at Cornell is named after S.C.
 Thomas Sze.
+Through his son Morgan, S.C.
+Thomas Sze is also the paternal grandfather of poet Arthur Sze.

 Alfred Sze had two sons and four daughters.
-Szeming Sze was the medical director of the United Nations from 1955–1968.
+Szeming Sze was the medical director of the United Nations from 1955 to 1968.
 Deson C. Sze was a banker and also served as a private secretary to T.V.
 Soong.
 Mai-mai Sze was an accomplished painter, author, and model.
 Julia Sze-Bailey and Alice Wang lived in Manhattan and Boston, respectively.

 Sze died on January 3, 1958, at the age of 80.